This article describes how the Component Distance rule works and how you can configure the rule.

 Severity Parameters: You can set certain components to always critical or moderate issues in the Severity Parameters view.
 This allows you to see the if those specific components cause an issue and need special attention.

-In this example we have water tap as a source component, and we want to check the safety requirement for electrical outlet distance 0.5m.
+In this example we have water tap as a start target, and we want to check the safety requirement for electrical outlet distance 0.5m.
 To avoid the unnecessary issues, you can use spaces to limit the checking area, so the electrical outlet on the other side of wall will not give unnecessary issues.

 Note